Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 respectively.
-In particular, $H$ is a Serre embedding. \end{prop} \begin{pf} From the list above, the regular class is the only non-generic one for $p=13$, so if $H$ is not a blueprint for $\Vmin$ then $u$ is regular and in particular acts projectively on $\Vmin$ and $L(G)$, hence both modules must restrict to $H$ as projectives.
+In particular, $H$ is a Serre embedding. \end{proposition} \begin{proof} From the list above, the regular unipotent class is the only non-generic one for $p=13$, so if $H$ is not a blueprint for $M(F_4)$ then $u$ is regular and in particular acts projectively on $M(F_4)$ and $L(F_4)$ by \cite[Tables 3 and 4]{lawther1995}, hence both modules must restrict to $H$ as projectives.
 The projective indecomposable modules for $H$ are

-Thus there are eight possible projective modules of dimension $26$, two of which yield conspicuous sets of composition factors on $\Vmin$, namely $P(5)$ and $P(9)$.
-The first of these does not have corresponding factors on $L(G)$, and the second has factors $11^3,9,3^3,1$, which yield the projective module $P(3)\oplus P(11)$, as claimed. \end{pf}
+Thus there are eight possible projective modules of dimension $26$, two of which are conspicuous for $M(F_4)$: $P(5)$ and $P(9)$.
+The first of these does not have corresponding factors on $L(F_4)$ (see (\ref{li:strata}) from Chapter \ref{ch:strategy}), and the second has factors $11^3,9,3^3,1$, which yield the projective module $P(3)\oplus P(11)$, as claimed. \end{proof}